murpjack/flashcard-adder/README.md

 This flashcard maker app creates a list of simple flashcards with a `front`, and `back`, and a `reference` - as an identifier.
 It is possible to make references non-unique.

-Once a list - or deck - is ready to be studied, it can be exported as a spreadsheet file, which can be imported into Anki oe any other flashcard app.
+Once a list is ready to be studied, it can be exported as a spreadsheet file, which can be imported into Anki oe any other flashcard app.

 ## Features